UbiquityDotNET/Llvm.NET/README.md

 applications that feels familiar and consistent with common styles and patterns in .NET Framework applications.
 Thus, while class, method and enumeration names are similar to their counterparts in LLVM, they are not always identical.

-### Documentation
-Documentation for using the Llvm.NET class library is located at [http://netmf.github.io/Llvm.NET](http://netmf.github.io/Llvm.NET)

 ### Why Llvm.NET?
 Llvm.NET was initially developed as a means to leverage LLVM as the back-end for an Ahead-Of-Time (AOT) compilation